frenchbeard/docker-ferdi/README.md

 # Why ?

 Because we can, obviously.
-Still, even though service hibernation helps reduce memory usage, it doesn’t prevent it from going overboard sometimes.
+Still, even though service hibernation helps reduce memory usage, it dœsn’t prevent it from going overboard sometimes.
 Here you can simply limit it in your run command, through the [-m](https://docs.docker.com/config/containers/resource_constraints/) option.

+Feel free to add the required configuration to the `Makefile`.

 # Credits